Social Media is everywhere. From morning to evening, we are spending the majority of our time on social media.

 - Social media Share

-- Social Media metrics or count in admin panel
+- Social Media metrics or count in the admin panel

 - Social media comment and login plugin

-The blog will provide you with a list of free wordpress social media plugin you can use in your website to achieve the above functionality.
+In this blog, i will provide you with a list of free wordpress social media plugins that can be used in your website to achieve the above functionalities listed by me.

-(note: you need WordPress installed and setup on the website before you read the blog).
+(note: you will need WordPress installed and set up on the website before you read further to make better sense of the blog).

 Social Media Follower count:

-We all love to flaunt our social media followers on our website.
+We all love to flaunt the social media followers we have on different social media platforms on our website.
 The numbers signify our popularity on Social Media.

-The exercise is a little exhausting but is equally interesting. (this is how I discovered the ones I use on day to day basis)
+The exercise is a little exhausting but is equally interesting. (this is how I discovered the plugin I use on my website)

 The plugin you can use to get a social count of followers on each platform is social count plus.